gvwilson/fiction/iffy/index.md

 and then picked up the toolbox with the purple square on the end.
 "How about you bring those?" he said to Iffy, nodding at the two remaining toolboxes.
-"And stay close---as long as we don't startle anyone, everything will be fine."
+"And stay close—as long as we don't startle anyone, everything will be fine."

-*I ain't gonna your apprentice,*
+*I'm not your swabbie,*
 Iffy thought angrily,
-but then she followed him down the gangplank with one box in each hand anyway.
+but followed him down the gangplank with one box in each hand anyway.

 Doctor Johel stepped forward to greet them.
 "Johnson," she said warmly,
 extending her hand.
 "Such a pleasure to see you again."
-Her clipped accent was straight out of an old story sim, and her eyes actually sparkled as she and Wales shook hands.
+Her clipped accent was straight out of an old story sim and her eyes actually sparkled as she and Wales shook hands.

 "And you, doctor."